The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Regularity theory of the linear relativistic Landau equation with the specular reflection boundary condition

 where

 Since the $L_{\infty}$-norms of $\sigma_g, \nabla_p \sigma_g, b, c$ are bounded by $N$ (see \eqref{eq6.1.2} and \eqref{eq1.2.2}), we have

 This concludes the proof of the existence part.

-\textit{Uniqueness.} Let $f$ be a finite energy strong solution to Eq \eqref{eq1.0} with $\eta \equiv 0, f_0 \equiv 0$.
+\textit{Uniqueness.} Let $f$ be a strong solution to Eq \eqref{eq1.0} with $\eta \equiv 0, f_0 \equiv 0$.
 Then, we may use a variant of the energy identity for functions satisfying the SRBC (see \eqref{eqC.5.1} in Lemma \ref{lemma C.5}) with $u = f$ and $\phi = f e^{-2 \lambda' t}$.
-Integrating by parts in $p$ and using the Cauchy-Schwartz inequality, we get
+Integrating by parts in $p$ and using the Cauchy-Schwarz inequality, we get

 where $N = N (K) > 0$ and $\delta_0$ is the ellipticity constant of $\sigma_g$ (see Lemma \ref{lemma 6.1}).
 Hence, taking $\lambda' > N$ gives $f \equiv 0$.
 The uniqueness is proved. \end{proof}

 \begin{proof}[Proof of Remark \ref{remark 2.8}] Invoke all the notation in the proof of Lemma \ref{lemma 7.4}.
 We say that $f$ satisfies the mirror extension property if